Science has always fascinated me. This includes not only the ecological sciences, which I studied in school, but other endeavors, as well.

 The News Story

 After remaining relatively quiet for several decades, Mt.
-Taal in the Phililppines has come back to life (January 2020), causing massive evacuations and huge travel delays because of airborne ash.
-Beginning in January, huge ash clouds began pouring out of the mountain top with some of the ash even causing major problems at the Manila airport.
+Taal in the Philippines came back to life in January 2020, causing massive evacuations and huge travel delays because of airborne ash.
+Beginning that January, huge ash clouds began pouring out of the mountain top with some of the ash even causing major problems at the Manila airport.

 The exact location of the Taal Volcano might need a bit of clarification.
 First of all, it is situated on Luzon, the northernmost island of the Philippines.
 Luzon is about 420 miles long and 140 miles wide.
 Lake Taal, which covers 90 square miles, can be found about 30 miles south of Manila on the Batanga Peninsula.
 Lake Taal is an ancient caldera, created by a supervolcano, a long time ago.

 In the center of Lake Taal is Volcano Island.
 It is a small island (9 sq. mi.) that contains a very active volcano called Taal.
 Although small in size, Taal (or sometimes Mt.
 Taal) is one of the most geologically active places on the planet.

 P.S.
 In the Tagalog language, the word, Taal, means native, natural, or original.

 Contrary to popular belief, "supervolcano" is an actual scientific term, referring to the largest-sized volcanoes on our planet.
 Over the years, geologists have developed a straightforward method for calibrating volcanic eruptions, both past, and present.
 To do this they simply calculate the volume of erupted material that has been ejected from the mouth of the volcano.
 The measurement is done in cubic kilometers or km3.